NCFern/Roulette/README.md

 # Roulette

-A dynamic HTML, CSS, and JavaScript solo project.
+A dynamic roulette simulation game constructed using HTML, CSS, and JavaScript.